Mathematics

 These AI functions are developed in KARLI from empirical and synthetically generated data.
 The data will be collected and used in KARLI in such a way that the project results are scalable to Big Data from production vehicles that will be available in the future.

 Loosely based on this quote, we too are constantly trying to find new connections between phenomena or models that apparently have no connection.
-Would you have thought, for example, that there is a direct analogy between the transformation of triangular meshes in a CAD model and the placement of so-called quantum wells in the quantum computing environment?
+For example, would you have thought that there is a direct analogy between the transformation of triangular meshes in a CAD model and the placement of so-called quantum wells in the quantum computing environment?
 We are exploring these and other analogies in order to apply findings from one area to another and gain more understanding of the structure inherent in the problem.
 If you are interested in this topic, please feel free to read the following publication:

 We propose a way to generate higher energy superposition states in a circular system of quantum wells.
 This is inspired by a connection to convergence results for geometric transformations of polygons with circulant Hermitian matrices.